Gilbert F. White: Background

+In 1970, he moved to the University of Colorado, before retiring after ten years there.
+Having published his first paper in 1935, he was still publishing into his 90s (Wescoat and White, 2003).

 White was motivated by his Quaker faith to do research beneficial to humanity.
 As a conscientious objector to World War II, from 1942 to 1946 he served with the American Friends Service Committee aiding war refugees in France, and was briefly interned by the Nazis at Baden-Baden.
 He continued to serve as a leader in various Quaker service organizations for much of his life.
 He was also heavily involved in applying his research to reform flooding and water policy in the United States and the Middle East.
+He served on the President's Water Resources Policy Commission.

 In 1944, White married Anne Underwood, with whom he had three children (Will, Mary, and Frances).
 Anne collaborated with Gilbert in his research until her death in 1989.
 Gilbert remarried in 2003 to Claire Sheridan.

 Scholarly contributions

 White's main contributions to society and to scholarship have been classified by Kates (2011) as follows: